quipucords/quipucords/docs/source/commands.rst

 Sudo Commands
 #############
 Below is a list of commands that require sudo to gather facts.
-Under each command there is a list of facts or categories of facts that will not be included without sudo for that command.
+Under each command there is a list of facts or categories of facts that will not be included in reports without sudo for that command.

 - chkconfig:
     - EAP